Siva-infc/Billing-System-for-Shops/README.md

 # Billing-System-for-Shops
-It includes java code for billing system for shops
+It Contains java code for billing system for shops